Bulletin #2528, Maine Invasive Plants: Japanese Honeysuckle, Lonicera japonica (Honeysuckle Family)

 Japanese honeysuckle is a trailing woody vine that may grow as much as 30 feet in length.
 Young stems are typically covered with fine hairs; older stems become hollow and have brown bark that peels off in shreds.
-Leaves are opposite, oval shaped, occasionally lobed, and about one to two inches long.
+Leaves are opposite, oval-shaped, occasionally lobed, and about one to two inches long.
 Leaves may be evergreen to semi-evergreen depending on the severity of the winters where the plants are growing.
 Flowers are tubular or trumpet-shaped, creamy white to pink, and turn yellow with age.
 They occur in pairs from between the leaves, are fragrant, and bloom through most of the summer.
-The vines produce small, black berries with few seeds that mature in early autumn.
-Japanese honeysuckle is distinguished from Maine’s two rare native vine honeysuckles (Lonicera dioica & L. sempervirens) by the leaves at the tip of the vine.
-On Japanese honeysuckle these leaves are separate, and on our native species they are fused or united, forming a single leaf surrounding the stem.
+The vines produce small, blackberries with few seeds that mature in early autumn.
+Japanese honeysuckle is distinguished from Maine’s two rare native vine honeysuckles (Lonicera dioica and L. sempervirens) by the leaves at the tip of the vine.
+On Japanese honeysuckle these leaves are separate, and on our native species, they are fused or united, forming a single leaf surrounding the stem.

 Japanese honeysuckle was originally introduced to North America in the 1800s as a horticultural ground cover.
 It is native to eastern Asia.
 It is currently found in most states in the south- and central-eastern parts of the U.S. As of 2003, this plant has been reported from only one island location in Maine.
 Severe winter temperatures may limit the spread of this species in northern latitudes.

 Several effective mechanical and chemical methods of control are available.
 Selection of a control approach is determined by the extent of the infestation and available resources.